bixod/.github/profile/README.md

 ## Website

-Visit [bixod.com](https://bixod.com) to learn more about us and emerging technologies.
+Visit [bixod.com](https://bixod.com) to learn more about us and our services.

 ## Follow Us